autonomys/subspace-docs/docs/ai3_token/wallets/polkadot.md

     ![import-menu-selection](/img/doc-imgs/polkadot/step-2a.png)

-3. Type or paste your 12-word mnemonic seed phrase into the designated input box and click the brown **"Next"** button.
+3. Type or paste your 12-word mnemonic seed phrase into the designated input box and click the orange **"Next"** button.

     ![seed-input-entry](/img/doc-imgs/polkadot/step-3a.png)